discreetlogcontracts/dlcspecs/Messaging.md

 `max_witness_len` is the total serialized length of the witness data that will be supplied (e.g. sizeof(varint) + sizeof(witness) for each) in `funding_signatures`.

-`redeemscript` is the script signature field for the input.
+`redeemscript` the witness script public key to be revealed for P2SH spending.
 Only applicable for P2SH-wrapped inputs.
-In all native Segwit inputs, `redeemscript` will be a `0` byte (from the `script_sig` size prefix).
+In all native Segwit inputs, `redeemscript` will be a `u16` zero (from the `spk` size prefix).
+Note that when doing fee computation, `script_sig_len` is either zero in the case that `redeemscript` is empty or else it is equal to `1 + len(redeemscript)` where the added byte is for pushing `redeemscript` onto the stack in the script signature.

 ### The `cet_adaptor_signatures` Type